waiwera/waiwera/doc/user/setup_mesh.rst

 Zones can be re-used for different purposes, and some types of zone specification are purely geometrical (not relying on cell indexing) and can therefore be re-used for different meshes.

-Mesh zones are defined in the **mesh.zones** value in the Waiwera JSON input file.
+Mesh zones are defined in the **"mesh.zones"** value in the Waiwera JSON input file.
 This value in an object, containing pairs of zone names and their corresponding zone definitions.

 The available types of zones are as follows.